-The 2010 Patient Protection and Affordable Care Act (ACA) directs states to set up exchanges where consumers can purchase health insurance.
+The Patient Protection and Affordable Care Act of 2010 (ACA) directs states to set up exchanges where consumers can purchase health insurance.
 These exchanges are required by law to present information on value, including quality results and costs, to inform consumers in their purchasing decisions.

 This issue brief presents findings from a series of focus groups that examined how to engage consumers in thinking about value — cost plus quality — in health care.
 The aim of this project was to determine whether consumers could understand data on health care value and use that information to make health care choices.